EvaluationContext/daxlib-docs/_mydocs/contribute/fork-daxlib.md

 }
 ```

+> **manifest.daxlib Schema**
+>
-> refer to the [JSON schema](https://github.com/daxlib/daxlib/blob/main/schemas/manifest/1.0.0/manifest.1.0.0.schema.json) for the complete specification of available properties.
+> Refer to the [JSON schema](https://github.com/daxlib/daxlib/blob/main/schemas/manifest/1.0.0/manifest.1.0.0.schema.json) for the complete specification of available properties.
 You can also refer to the example [DaxLib.Sample](https://daxlib.org/package/DaxLib.Sample/#code) package.

 ### lib/functions.tmdl

 *Required:* Contains TMDL definition of the functions within your library.
+TMDL script must *not* have `CreateOrReplace` keyword.

 ```dax
 /// Convert from Celsius(°C) to Fahrenheit(°F)